nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The API of the Logic component consists mainly of:

- 1)Logic class
+ 1. Logic class
- 2)LogicManager class
+ 2. LogicManager class
- 3)Parser class
+ 3. Parser class
- 4)All the command classes eg. AddCommand, EditCommand, DeleteCommand
+ 4. All the command classes eg. AddCommand, EditCommand, DeleteCommand

 These classes work together to categorize the different possible inputs from the user and sieves the important keywords out so that Model can continue executing the command entered by the user.